A semi-infinite matrix analysis of the BFKL equation: Matrix representation

-The action of the shift operators in the kernel desplaces the original single ``cell'' in Eq.~(\ref{initialcond}) towards lower or higher entries in the vector.
-This corresponds to the emission of real gluons in the $s$-channel, which modify the virtuality of the reggeized gluons ``propagating'' in the $t$-channel.
-The diagonal piece in the kernel, $\Omega \, \hat{1}$, does not modify the virtuality and corresponds to the ``propagation'' of a reggeized gluon with constant $q^2$. $\Omega$ formally being an infinite quantity corresponds to a non-infrared-finite gluon Regge trajectory.
-Note that the solution to the original Eq.~(\ref{eqn-qx}) is given by the last component of $\vec{\phi}$ in the continuum limit where $N \to \infty$, $\Delta \to 0$, while keeping $N \Delta = Q^2$ fixed.
+The action of the shift operators in the kernel translates the original single ``cell'' $\phi^0_i$ towards lower or higher entries in the vector.
+This corresponds to the emission of real gluons in the $s$-channel, which modify the virtuality of the $t$-channel reggeized gluons.
+The diagonal piece in the kernel corresponds to the generation of a rapidity gap in between gluon emissions.
+In order to illustrate this point, a matrix size $N=50$ has been chosen and the matrix $\hat{\cal H}$ has been applied to the initial condition vector $\vec{\phi}_0$ with $N_0=3$ shown in Fig.~\ref{InitialCondition} ($\Delta=1$ has been taken).